 Garden Highlights Tour

-This tour is time ticketed 2 hours and 15 min. after the visit of the self-guided tour of the State Rooms.
+This time ticketed tour is 2 hours and 15 min. after the visit of the self-guided tour of the State Rooms.
 Although I had a lovely walk around the gardens and a peek at the tennis court with our guide, I thought I could have skipped this £9 extra tour.
 At the same time, I don’t regret this tour and I loved the rose garden.
 By the way, no photos allowed in the garden.

-Fashioning a Reign Exhibit
+Fashioning a Reign Exhibition

 I absolutely loved this exhibition on The Queen’s 90 years of fashion, from a replica christening gown to her recent bright green Trooping outfit.
 With over 150 dresses and accessories on display – and with hundreds of visitors craning their necks to see The Queen’s wardrobe on display – it is no wonder you’ll need at least an hour to admire the details.
 My favourite dresses are the ones designed by Norman Hartnell and there were so many that I had never seen before.
 I loved that the dresses were not hidden behind glass display cases and were ‘worn’ by mannequins around The Queen’s height (although the lower legs and feet were daintily tiny).
 The only encased gowns were The Queen’s wedding and coronation gowns, both of which were displayed on a slanted angle, without mannequins.
 This made sense when I got up close to the glass because the slanted angle allows visitors to inspect the exquisite embroidery closely.